-Being a peer supporter is a tough role to navigate alone.
+Being a Peer Support Specialist is a tough role to navigate alone.
 The system is based on clinical principles and hasn’t completely caught up to the need for people like us who have lived recovery and know what it takes to get well.

 Peer Supporters provide a unique service and point of view that has been previously missing in the clinical environment.
 We have lived through the treatment experience and are in active recovery.
 We know what our clients are going through in a way that clinical experts cannot.
 Unfortunately, many of us are working in isolation and may not have received comprehensive training in all the skills required to successfully manage the many unique situations we face.

 Because we are on the front lines supporting our peers, it is essential that we have a proven set of skills and techniques we can rely on to help our clients succeed.